 A third challenge is that provided for in Article 32 of the Regulation, which clearly states the obligation for organizations to demonstrate: “the ability to restore the availability of personal data and access to it in a timely manner if there is a physical or technical incident”.

-Where problems arise
+Where problems in meeting GDPR requirements arise

 However, statistics show that many companies have a lot to improve regarding data backup and restoration processes.
 For example, a study conducted two years ago shows that 35% of companies did not use any backup solution, and a quarter of those who had implemented backup solutions did not manage to make them work properly.
 The reasons these situations occur are numerous.

 On the one hand, data volumes in each organization are constantly increasing, growth estimated at 50-60% annually (according to Forrester Research).
-For an unexperienced company that is also lacking the necessary competences, it is difficult to estimate how much storage space it needs in the future, especially as more and more categories of data have to be kept for a long time, although their access frequency is low.
+For an inexperienced company that is also lacking the necessary competences, it is difficult to estimate how much storage space it needs in the future, especially as more and more categories of data have to be kept for a long time, although their access frequency is low.

 On the other hand, a large number of companies that decide to adopt a backup solution do not take into account the “related” infrastructure requirements.
 For example, if the SAN you are using is old and slow and does not deliver IOPS (Input/output operations per second) at the required level, regardless the novelty of the backup solution implemented, you will not be able to restore the data in the desired amount of time.